lf-edge/eve/api/OBJECT-SIGNING.md

 - device boots up, and if it doesn't have the controllers certificates, it send a GET for `ControllerCerts` (it might also do this on every boot)
 - if the device retrieved the controller certs, then it verifies the signing certs up to the root CA certificate the device trusts since birth
 - device invokes the `ConfigRequest` API call get its EdgeDevConfig.
 This is signed using the device certificate and the `AuthContainer` message per above
-- the controller looks up the device certificate based on the `senderCertHash` and if found verifies that the `authPayload` is signed by using the device public key.
+- the controller looks up the device certificate based on the `senderCertHash` and if found verifies that the `protectedPayload` is signed by using the device public key.

 Subsequence info and metrics messages from the device use the same approach.